Over the Rainbow: Other versions

-The 1939 Glenn Miller recording on RCA Bluebird was no. 1 on the Your Hit Parade chart for six weeks that year.
+The 1939 Glenn Miller recording on RCA Bluebird was No. 1 on the Your Hit Parade chart for six weeks that year.

 Bing Crosby sang a radio version of "Over The Rainbow" on his Kraft Music Hall show on January 7, 1943.

 The Demensions recorded an ethereal, orchestral, and dreamy doo-wop version, arranged by composer Seymour Barab that reached number 16 on the Billboard Hot 100 in 1960 and number 17 in Canada.
 In 1978, Gary Tanner's recording of "Somewhere over the Rainbow" reached number 69 on the Hot 100.
 Katharine McPhee's version in 2006 reached number 12 on the Billboard Hot 100.

-In 1965 Australian band Billy Thorpe and the Aztecs released the song as a single following the release of an EP called I Told The Brook in 1964.
-The single went to Number 2 on the Australian charts.
+In 1965 Australian band Billy Thorpe and the Aztecs released the song as a single following the release of an EP called I Told the Brook in 1964.
+The single went to number 2 on the Australian charts.

 Jerry Lee Lewis included "Over the Rainbow" on his 1980 album Killer Country on Elektra Records.
 This version went to number 10 on the Pop Country charts.

-The song was also featured in Joanie Bartels' 1987 album Lullaby Magic, Vol. 2.
+The song was featured in Joanie Bartels' 1987 album Lullaby Magic, Vol. 2.

-German-Greek EDM producer and DJ Marusha released a cover version of the track in 1994, which became a Top 40 hit in central Europe, reaching the Top 10 in Switzerland (#2), Germany (#3), and the Netherlands (#6); it also reached #13 in Austria and #34 in the Flanders region of Belgium.
+German-Greek electronic dance music producer and DJ Marusha released a cover version of the track in 1994, which became a Top 40 hit in central Europe, reaching the Top 10 in Switzerland (No. 2), Germany (No. 3), and the Netherlands (No. 6); it also reached No. 13 in Austria and No. 34 in the Flanders region of Belgium.

 The 1997 film Face/Off featured a recording of "Over the Rainbow" by Olivia Newton-John.

 In 2003, Brazilian singer Luiza Possi released a Portuguese version of the song under the title "Além do arco-íris (Over the Rainbow)", for the soundtrack of the Brazilian telenovela Chocolate com Pimenta.
 A cover of the original version was also recorded.